fareedst/stdd/tasks.template.md

 - [x] Documentation updated

 **Priority Rationale**: P0 because this is the foundation for all future work.

+## P0: Promote Processes into Core Methodology [REQ:STDD_SETUP] [ARCH:STDD_STRUCTURE] [IMPL:STDD_FILES]

+**Status**: ✅ Complete

+**Description**: Align every methodology reference (docs, templates, registry files) to STDD v1.1.0 after elevating Processes into the primary STDD workflow.

+**Dependencies**: None

+**Subtasks**:
+- [x] Update STDD version references across methodology docs and guides
+- [x] Update all template files and project copies with the new version marker
+- [x] Refresh `VERSION`, `CHANGELOG.md`, and supporting metadata to announce v1.1.0

+**Completion Criteria**:
+- [x] All semantic references cite STDD v1.1.0
+- [x] VERSION file, changelog, and documentation agree on the new version
+- [x] Tasks and supporting docs reflect completion of this work

+**Priority Rationale**: Processes are now a primary STDD concern; all consumers must see the v1.1.0 upgrade immediately to maintain alignment.

 ## Phase 2: Core Components